tommygrigo/Tommaso-Grigoletto/README.md

 ## About me
 I am an automation engineer and currently a Ph.D. student at the University of Padua.

 My research interests are in the field of control system theory.
-Topics of interest include: most importantly quantum information and control but also non-linear systems and the use of machine learning methods as a tool to study and control complex systems.
+Topics of interest include: most importantly, quantum information and control but also nonlinear systems and the use of machine learning methods as a tool to study and control complex systems.

 # Pubblications